Compounding Formula Calculation

 Hence, the amount of interest will be 14,490 on the amount invested.

 KBC Bank has just launched a new product to compete with the existing market product.
 They believe this would be the winning game for them.
 Below are the details of both of the schemes.
-Mr. W was interested to invest in New Scheme as he was shown by the bank that the interest amount he would earn at maturity would be 37,129.99 and 52,279.48 on the existing scheme and a new scheme.
+Mr. W was interested in investing in New Scheme as he was shown by the bank that the interest amount he would earn at maturity would be 37,129.99 and 52,279.48 on the existing scheme and a new scheme.
 You are required to validate the statement made by the banker.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion